-A woman experiencing domestic violence is often in serious danger.
-Center for Domestic Peace provides a safe, confidential refuge for battered women and their children.
-Shelter staff help women evaluate their options and make future plans.
-Shelter residents also receive medical assistance, food and clothing, support groups, children’s services, parenting groups, housing assistance, child care, and transportation.
+Center for Domestic Peace provides a safe, confidential refuge for victims of domestic violence and sex trafficking and their children when no other options exist.
+The facility at an undisclosed location in Marin County.
+Our hotline staff will help you assess alternative safe housing options and your need for emergency shelter.
+Once at the shelter, staff helps individuals evaluate their options and make future plans.
+Shelter services also includes medical assistance, food and clothing, support groups, children’s services, parenting groups, housing assistance, child care, and transportation.

-Center for Domestic Peace is the only organization in Marin County that provides transitional housing coupled with support programs for women and their children.
-Second Step was one of the first such programs of its type in the nation.
-The facility was opened in 1983 and provides a communal room for support meetings, potluck dinners, an art room for children's activities, and an outdoor area with a play structure.
-In 2003, additional units were secured and added.
-Today, there are 21 units!
+Center for Domestic Peace is the only organization in Marin County that provides transitional housing coupled with support programs specifically for domestic violence victims.
+Second Step was one of the first such programs of its type in the nation when it opened in 1983.

 415.924.6616 (English/ Linea de apoyo )